 Phenomenology in the tradition stemming from Husserl is a prime example of what Habermas called subject-centered philosophy.
 Though a much more serious philosopher than Descartes, Husserl explicitly adopted a Cartesian perspective, and on this basis wanted to trace all meaning back to a foundation in intentional acts of a transcendental Ego.
-Existential phenomenology tried to soften Husserl’s Cartesianism, and favored analysis of more concrete experience over Husserl’s foundational concerns.
+Existential phenomenology tried to soften Husserl’s Cartesianism, and favored analysis of more concrete experience over Husserl’s foundational concerns (see Primacy of Perception?).

 I’ve been developing a strong distinction of actual adverbial subjectivity from any posited unitary Subject standing behind it, while also sharply separating empirical “subjectivity” from transcendental Subjectivity.
 I’d like to recover some of the detailed insights of both Husserlian and existential phenomenology for a broadly semantic perspective that addresses subjectivity in a modular way, and hence has no use for a monolithic Subject, be it transcendental or existential.
 (As usual, by “semantic” I have in mind the combination of Aristotelian and Brandomian concerns developed here.)
 Then with respect to the matter of subjectivity, I’d like to achieve an Aristotelian mean between coherence and pluralism.
 Meaning is neither a single tree nor a collection of atoms, but mostly constituted at the level of intermediate structures that build coherence.